jorgehatccrma/TweetDreams/README.md

 **IP addresses:** If different parts of *TweetDreams* are run in different machines, each one needs to know the IP addresses where the others are running.

+**Initial Tweets:** Is possible to pre-define a set of "fake" tweets to be displayed at the beginning of the performance.
+These are defined the `initial_tweets.txt`.

+**Banned terms:** For some performances we have been asked to remove some offensive words.
+The words declared in the `offensive_words.txt` file will be replaced with as many * as letters in the word.

 4) Run it
 ---------